buddypress/buddypress/src/readme.txt

 7. **Site Tracking** - Track posts and comments in the activity stream, and allow your users to add their own blogs using WordPress' Multisite feature.
 8. **Notifications** - Keep your members up-to-date with relevant activity via toolbar and email notifications.

-== Languages ==

-BuddyPress is available in many languages thanks to the volunteer efforts of individuals all around the world.
-Check out our <a href="https://codex.buddypress.org/translations/">translations page</a> on the BuddyPress Codex for more details.

-Please consider helping translate BuddyPress at our <a href="https://translate.wordpress.org/projects/wp-plugins/buddypress">GlotPress project</a>.
-Growing the BuddyPress community means better software for everyone!

 == Upgrade Notice ==

 = 3.0.0 =